OCB7D2D/ElectricityLamps/README.md

 ## Changelog

+### Version 0.7.1

+- Bugfix for dedicated servers

+### Version 0.7.0

+- Implement POI light take-over
+  This allows POI lights to be driven by our implementation.
+  We also take most values as set for lights in the prefabs.

+### Version 0.6.0

+- Fix some wire offsets and typos
+- Move UI settings to correct place

 ### Version 0.5.1

-- Added `LightOrientation` option to realign spotlights Finally was able to switch the ceiling fan light to use a spotlight that properly points down (looks much better).
+- Added `LightOrientation` option to realign spotlights
+  Finally was able to switch the ceiling fan light to use a
+  spotlight that properly points down (looks much better).

 ### Version 0.5.0

 - Fixed light range being constantly overwritten by LightLOD
-- Fixed rotation in the unity3d file, meaning your existing lights will have the wrong rotation once loaded again.
-Only solution is to pick them up and place them again.
+- Fixed rotation in the unity3d file, meaning your existing lights
+  will have the wrong rotation once loaded again.
+Only solution
+  is to pick them up and place them again.
 - Added new flag `PowerDontConnect` for lantern edge-case